PaimaStudios/paima-engine-docs/docs/home/1-setup/10-connecting-wallets.md

 Key points to keep in mind:
 1. These steps are **only required if running on a localhost network** (not required on mainnet / testnet)
-2. You will need to reset your nonce often for this by going to `Settings > Advanced > Clear activity and nonce data`
+2. You will need to reset your nonce often for this by going to `Settings > Advanced > Clear activity and nonce data` (more on this later)

 There are two ways to connect MetaMask to your local network